Atithi Guest House – Unfussy, family-run, friendly, and comfortable, and located within Jaipur’s finest area for facilities.

 - Area: Inner-city suburb, with far more places to eat, drink, and shop within walking distance than almost any other hotel or guesthouse in Jaipur.
 Streets are safe and fairly clean, although less so along M.I.
 Road, about 150m from the guesthouse.

-- How to Get There: From the airport (12km, 35-minute drive), take a pre-paid taxi or walk outside for an auto-rickshaw.
-The train terminal (1km, 13-minute walk), main bus station (550m, 7-minute walk), and nearest metro station (450m, 6-minute walk) are also close by.
+- How to Get There: From the airport (12 km, 35-minute drive), take a pre-paid taxi or walk outside for an auto-rickshaw.
+The train terminal (1 km) and main bus station (500m) are also close by.

 Atithi Guest House – The Basics